mhorga/mhorga.github.io/_posts/2016-01-18-using-metalkit-part-2.markdown

 ![alt text](https://github.com/Swiftor/Metal/raw/master/images/chapter03_1.png "1")

 We have completed the first stage so far, storing the vertexes.
 You notice that the next stages require that we have a new construct named __shader__.
-A `shader` is the where programmers are allowed to interfere in the graphics pipeline with their custom functions. `Metal` provides a few types of shaders, however, today we only look at two of them: the __vertex shader__ which is responsible for the __location__ of our point, and the __fragment shader__ which is responsible for the __color__ of our point.
+A `shader` is where programmers are allowed to interfere in the graphics pipeline with their custom functions. `Metal` provides a few types of shaders, however, today we only look at two of them: the __vertex shader__ which is responsible for the __location__ of our point, and the __fragment shader__ which is responsible for the __color__ of our point.

 The `Metal` framework provides a function that we can call on the `device` to create a __Library__ of functions (`shaders`), so let's create it: